Flexi-ai/flexi/README.md

 # FlexiAI

-FlexiAI is a flexible AI solution that provides a unified interface for multiple AI providers, including OpenAI and Anthropic Claude.
+FlexiAI is a flexible AI solution that provides a unified interface for multiple AI providers, including OpenAI, Anthropic.
+Claude, Gemini, Deepseek, Perplexity, Groq.
 It's built with TypeScript and uses the Hono framework for a fast and efficient API server.

 ## Features

-- Multiple AI provider support (OpenAI, Anthropic Claude)
+- Multiple AI provider support (OpenAI, Anthropic, Claude, Gemini, Deepseek, Perplexity, Groq)
 - RESTful API with Swagger documentation
 - Built with TypeScript for type safety
 - Fast and efficient with Bun runtime